guyinacube/powerapps-docs-pr/articles/guided-learning/learning-display-records-groupby.md

 Group together specific data in a gallery based on certain values using the **GroupBy** function.

-In the **CitySales** example, we want to group the sales data by country so that each country would be only a single row with all of the data for that country displayed in the one row.
+In the **CitySales** example, we want to group the sales data by country so that each country is displayed in a single row with all of the data for that country displayed in the one row.

 ## Create a gallery with flexible height
 On the **Insert** tab, click or tap **New screen** to create a new screen.